Keep your child safe on WhatsApp

 - On an iPhone, go into the group chat, tap the group subject, then > Exit group > Exit group

-- On Android, go into the group chat, tap the 3 dots in the top-right, then > More > Exit group
+- On Android, go into the group chat, tap the group subject, then > Exit group > Exit

 4. Make sure your child knows how to report and block people

-Whenever they first receive a message from an unknown number, WhatsApp will give them an option to report the message.
+When they first receive a message from an unknown number, they'll have the option to report it.

 To report issues like offensive or abusive content or spam:

-5. Encourage your child to be alert to spam and hoax messages
+5. Encourage your child to watch out for spam and hoax messages

 - Ask them to tap on a link, or specifically to click on a link to activate a new feature